ensarturko/dotnetcore-webapi-jwt/README.md

 - model validation
 - logger factory

-was used in this project.
+is used in this project.